-All the nasal swabs collected from the domestic and pet animals viz: goat, pigs, dogs and from humans who were in close association with the animals were inoculated into tryptic soy broth and incubated at $37^{0}$ C for 24 hours.
+All the milk samples collected from the local vendors were inoculated into tryptic soy broth and incubated at 37^{0} C for 24 hours.
 After the incubation period a loop full of inoculum from trypticase soy broth tubes was streaked on Baird Parker agar plates by following all the aseptic precautions.
-The plates were incubated at $37^{0}$ C for 48 hours.
+The plates were incubated at 37^{0} C for 48 hours.
 The plates were observed for black and shiny colonies on Baird Parker agar plates (Fig. 1).
-All the isolates which have shown characteristic colonies on baird parker agar were streaked on HiChrome Me Re Sa agar for confirmation of methicillin resistance and found characteristic bluish green colonies on the same (Fig. 8).
-The particulars of the samples which were positive for Staphylococcus aureus were given in Table 6.
-All the 398 isolates were subjected to Gram's staining and found purple coloured cocci in clusters (Fig. 2).
-Among the total isolates 122 isolates were confirmed as pathogenic Staphylococcus aureus by a positive coagulase test as shown in Table 3 and Fig. 7
+All the 48 isolates were subjected to Gram's staining and found purple coloured cocci in clusters (Fig. 2).
+All the isolates were confirmed as pathogenic Staphylococcus aureus by a positive coagulase test as shown in Fig. 7.